UMD: A Globally Connected University

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.

-Ms. Jess Wilke has been at the university for more than 3 years as the Assistant Director of the College Park Scholars Life Sciences program.
+Ms. Jess Wilke has been at the university for more than 5 years as the Assistant Director of the College Park Scholars Life Sciences program.
 She traveled extensively before coming to UMD.
-Since coming to UMD, Jess has traveled with Dr. Compton and University students to Alaska, Belize (2 times) and Australia.
-She has a Master's degree in College Student Development and extensive experience in resident life as an RA and Resident Director at other universities.
+Since coming to UMD, Jess has traveled with University students through the Scholars program to Alaska (2 times), Belize (2 times) and Australia (2 times), and Hawaii (2 times), as well as numerous other regional academic excursions.
+She has a Master’s degree in College Student Development and extensive experience as a previous Resident Director, as well as in program planning, crisis management, budgeting and finance, and other program administration.

 For course, itinerary or in-country information, please contact the Program Director.
 For general questions or assistance with applying, contact EA Short-term Programs.